SherG/sherrieg/content/blog/venezuela-maracaibo/index.md

 * There are serious hurdles to sending US dollars directly to Venezuelans
 * Shipping food items of any type (even canned and dehydrated), and over-the-counter medicines, is also <a href="https://crossborder.fedex.com/us/assets/prohibited-restricted/venezuela/index.shtml" target="blank">prohibited</a>.
-* The prohibiions seemed to include clothing, toiletries and other basic necessities of life.
+* The prohibitions seemed to include clothing, toiletries and other basic necessities of life.

 As a result I had to shelve my idea - and accept that while I would've enjoyed immensely creating even a small and expedited solution to the problem, there didn't seem to be a way forward.
 It was better (and necessary) to give on on the thing I enjoyed working on and to instead donate through any existing organizations.